-The impact of the Internet and the digital economy on economic growth and modernization in Spain
+The impact of the Internet and the digital economy on the economic growth and modernization of Spain

-The digital economy It is a key driver of global economic growth, profoundly influenced by the internet and digital technologies.
+The digital economy it is a key driver of global economic growth, deeply influenced by the internet and digital technologies.
 These tools have revolutionized production and consumption.

-The internet has made it possible globalizationconnecting markets and facilitating new ways of doing business.
+The Internet has made possible the globalization, connecting markets and facilitating new forms of business.
 Its influence is reflected in figures that surpass traditional sectors such as agriculture or education.

-Technological development has transformed the productive structure, increasing efficiency and generating significant economic impacts worldwide.
+Technological development has transformed the productive structure, increasing efficiency and generating significant economic impacts around the world.

-The internet is the foundation that has driven global interconnection, facilitating the rapid flow of information and borderless commercial transactions.
-This has boosted international trade and economic cooperation.
+The Internet is the foundation that has driven global interconnection, facilitating the rapid flow of information and commercial transactions without borders.
+This has enhanced international trade and economic cooperation.

 This global network has radically changed business models, allowing companies to access new markets and offer digital services that did not exist before.

-Thus, the internet acts as an essential catalyst for globalization, making economies more interdependent and competitive in a digitized environment.
+Thus, the Internet acts as an essential catalyst for globalization, making economies more interdependent and competitive in a digitalized environment.

 Quantitative impact of the digital economy on global GDP

-In 2009, the internet and related sectors accounted for 3.41% of GDP in a group of 13 countries, surpassing traditional sectors.
-This growth reflects the increasing importance of the digital economy.
+In 2009, the internet and related sectors represented 3.4% of GDP in a group of 13 countries, surpassing classic sectors.
+This growth reflects the growing importance of the digital economy.

-According to the International Monetary Fund, the digital economy constitutes more than 151% of global GDP and is projected to grow by 71% annually in the coming years, demonstrating its dynamism and potential.
+According to the International Monetary Fund, the digital economy constitutes more than 15% of global GDP and annual growth of 7% is projected in the coming years, evidencing its dynamism and potential.

-The direct, indirect, and induced impact of the digital economy multiplies its effect, generating economic value far exceeding the initial investment, thus reaffirming its role in the global economy.
+The direct, indirect and induced impact of the digital economy multiplies its effect, generating an economic value much higher than the initial investment, reaffirming its role in the world economy.

 Growth and contribution of the digital economy in Spain

-The digital economy in Spain has gained significant weight, representing 26.1% of GDP in 2024, with steady growth in recent years.
-This figure indicates its increasing importance.
+The digital economy in Spain has reached a significant weight, representing 26% of GDP in 2024, with a constant increase in recent years.
+This figure indicates its growing relevance.

-The economic impact stood at 414 billion euros, reflecting a year-on-year growth of 171%, much higher than the nominal GDP growth, which shows an accelerated and solid development.
+The economic impact stood at 414 billion euros, reflecting a year-on-year growth of 17%, much higher than the nominal GDP growth, which shows accelerated and solid development.

-These figures demonstrate how digitalization directly affects the Spanish economy, positioning itself as a fundamental pillar for the country's growth and modernization.
+These figures demonstrate how digitalization directly affects the Spanish economy, positioning itself as a fundamental pillar for the growth and modernization of the country.

 Proportion of GDP corresponding to the digital economy

-The digital economy contributes 261% of Spain's GDP, highlighting its great relevance in the national economic structure and surpassing traditional sectors in economic contribution.
+The digital economy contributes 26% of Spanish GDP, highlighting its great relevance in the national economic structure and surpassing traditional sectors in economic contribution.

-Of this percentage, 12.9% comes from the direct impact of digitized sectors, highlighting the importance of purely digital activities in the economy.
+Of this percentage, 12.9% comes from the direct impact of digitalized sectors, highlighting the importance of purely digital activities in the economy.

 Furthermore, the indirect impact, resulting from the effects on suppliers and supply chains, represents 12.3%, while the induced impact reaches 0.8% of GDP.

-The year-on-year growth of 17% in the digital economy exceeds the 6.3% of nominal GDP, showing a significant acceleration since 2019 when these data began to be measured.
+The year-on-year growth of 17% in the digital economy exceeds 6.3% of nominal GDP, evidencing a significant acceleration since 2019 when these data began to be measured.

-This dynamism represents a sustained increase of more than 7 percentage points of GDP attributable to digitalization, reflecting its growing impact on the Spanish market.
+This dynamism represents a sustained increase of more than 7 percentage points in GDP attributable to digitalization, reflecting its growing impact on the Spanish market.

-This evolution confirms that the digital economy is an essential driver for modernization and competitiveness in Spain, boosting innovation and productivity.
+This evolution confirms that the digital economy is an essential engine for modernization and competitiveness in Spain, promoting innovation and productivity.

 Direct, indirect and induced impacts on the economy

-The impacts of the digital economy go beyond direct added value, including indirect effects on supply chains and effects induced by increased consumption.
+The impacts of the digital economy go beyond direct value added, including indirect effects on supply chains and effects induced by increased consumption.

-The direct impact represents 12.9% of GDP, while the indirect impact reaches 12.3%, due to the influence of digital sectors on suppliers and related services.
+The direct impact represents 12.9% of GDP, while the indirect impact reaches 12.3%, due to the influence of digital sectors on related providers and services.

-The induced impact, resulting from the increase in consumption derived from higher wages in digitized sectors, is equivalent to 0.8%, highlighting the multiplier effect.
+The induced impact, a result of the increase in consumption derived from higher salaries in digitalized sectors, is equivalent to 0.8%, underlining the multiplier effect.

-Every euro invested in the digital economy generates 2.99 euros in the Spanish economy, demonstrating a high return and the expansive capacity of the digital sector.
+Each euro invested in the digital economy generates 2.99 euros in the Spanish economy, evidencing a high return and the expansionary capacity of the digital sector.

-Digital technologies have a cross-cutting impact on productivity, driving improvements in both traditional and digital sectors.
+Digital technologies transversally affect productivity, driving improvements in both traditional and digital sectors.
 This influence is crucial for contemporary economic development.

-Technological implementation allows for the optimization of processes, increased efficiency, and the creation of new business models that enhance the productive capacity of various industries.
+Technological implementation allows optimizing processes, increasing efficiency and creating new business models that enhance the productive capacity of different industries.

-This phenomenon reflects the continuous integration of the digital economy into all economic activities, generating direct and indirect benefits in productivity and competitiveness.
+This phenomenon reflects the continuous integration of the digital economy in all economic activities, generating direct and indirect benefits in productivity and competitiveness.

-Digitization has promoted significant improvements in traditional sectors, allowing for the automation of tasks and the optimization of resources that were previously underutilized.
+Digitalization has promoted significant improvements in traditional sectors, allowing tasks to be automated and resources that were previously underutilized to be optimized.

 In purely digital sectors, constant innovation drives the creation of products and services that increase productivity and generate added value quickly.

-Furthermore, the combination of digital technologies with traditional activities generates synergies that raise the overall performance of companies and the economy.
+Furthermore, the combination of digital technologies with traditional activities generates synergies that increase the overall performance of companies and the economy.

 Savings in operating costs and multiplier effects

-Companies that adopt digital strategies achieve an average savings of 30% in operating costs, freeing up resources to reinvest and expand.
+Companies that adopt digital strategies achieve an average saving of 30% in operating costs, freeing up resources to reinvest and expand.

-This saving is a key factor for competitiveness, allowing increased productivity while reducing fixed and variable costs.
+This savings is a key factor for competitiveness, allowing productivity to be increased while reducing fixed and variable expenses.

 For every euro invested in the digital economy, almost three euros of economic impact are generated, demonstrating the powerful multiplier effect of these investments in the productive fabric.